OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 Connect the other end of the second JST 2.00mm 2pin cable to the socket labeled `OPTION 5` on the RP2040 Advanced Breakout Board.

-Note: You can use other option sockts for this as well, but for the sake of this installation guide we will be using `Option 5` and `Option 6`.
+Note: You can use other option sockets for this as well, but for the sake of this installation guide we will be using `Option 5` and `Option 6`.

 ![Step_06](https://github.com/OpenStickCommunity/Hardware/blob/main/USB%20Passthrough%20Board/Vendor%20resources/Assets/Step_06.JPG)